keithkandiawan/personal-finance/docs/BALANCE_INGESTION.md

 - Zero-balance logic ONLY when running all sources (prevents stale balances)
 - No zero-balance logic when running individual sources (prevents incorrect zeros)

-### Individual Scripts (Legacy)
+### Individual Scripts (⚠️ Deprecated - Legacy Only)

-The individual scripts are still available but DON'T use zero-balance logic:
+**These scripts are deprecated.** They're kept for backward compatibility but will show a deprecation warning.

+Use the unified script instead for all new workflows:

 ```bash
 # Exchange balances only (no zero-balance logic)